By Binyamin ShapirShishko (of Karkur)

 There were few, if any, relations between Jews and gentile students, despite the common language, i.e. Polish we had to speak during the whole learning day.

 The teachers were highly professional; most of them liberal, they did not show anti Semite feelings.
-Except the Polish language teacher Mr. Protasevitsh who was a Catholic College graduated.
+Except the Polish language teacher Mr. Protasevitsh who was a Catholic College graduate.
 He did not omit any occasion to tell a dirty story about a well-known minority.
-(I was told that during the Fascist occupation Professor Protasievitsh was ardently collaborating with the SS solving the Volozhin Jews final solution).
+(I was told that during the Fascist occupation Professor Protasevitsh was ardently collaborating with the SS solving the Volozhin Jews final solution.)

 The school was directed by Doctor Konopnitski, a short very intelligent man, nephew of the famous Polish poetess Mary Konopnitska.
 He taught us Mathematics and Geography.
 We were glad to participate at his lessons; an important part of which he used to tell very interesting stories from around the world, not neglecting politics.
 After the Soviets occupied Volozhin our director -Dirtio (so nicknamed by affection) continued his teaching and educating methods.
 Once he compared the German dictatorship to an inverted pyramid, supported by military bayonets.
 He claimed that the pyramid should fall when during war the bayonets are turned as requested against the enemy.
 The Police understood the allusion.
 A day later Mr. Konopnitski was arrested and sent to the Communist Concentration Camps whence he never returned.